 The Prescriptive Rebate path provides prescriptive rebates for existing customers and new construction where applicable.
 These incentives focus on heating systems, water heating systems, pipe insulation, steam traps, various boiler controls, and food service equipment.

-A midstream incentive pilot program begun in 2017 encourages greater adoption of energy-efficient equipment in commercial kitchens within the city of Chicago.
-While the PGL Natural Gas Savings program currently offers prescriptive rebates for energy-efficient commercial kitchen equipment, the mid-stream pilot seeks to increase uptake by providing instant rebates to Chicago customers purchasing equipment through area food service equipment distributors.

 We have prepared a two-year evaluation plan summary to identify tasks by year.
 Final scope and timing of activities for each year will be refined as program circumstances are better known.

 Table 1.
 Evaluation Plan Summary